GABETROLL/holbertonschool-web_front_end/CSS_advanced/README.md

 14. Copying and pasting a ```normalize.css``` file from GitHub to ensure browser consistency
 - file: (normalize.css)[https://github.com/necolas/normalize.css/blob/master/normalize.css]
 15. How to reset the way all the boxes are displayed, and make their border and padding take part INSIDE their ```width``` and ```height```, and not be placed outside
+16. How to split the margin equally on the left and right of a tag's boxes